sanchayd/ethereum_contracts/README.md

 - To create a decentralized and transparent system for recording and verifying news events.
 - To provide a unique and collectible representation of news articles as NFTs.
 - To explore the potential of NFTs in the realm of digital media and journalism.
+- To implement a decentralized voting mechanism for selecting the "News of the Day" among onboarded journalists.

+### News NFTs as Snapshots of History

+The Daily News NFT project not only provides a unique and collectible representation of news articles but also serves as a powerful tool for capturing and preserving historical moments.
+Just like flipping through the pages of a history book, browsing through the collection of Daily News NFTs allows you to witness the major events that occurred at specific points in time.

+Imagine being able to look back and see the NFTs representing the day a groundbreaking scientific discovery was announced, a pivotal political event unfolded, or a cultural phenomenon captured the world's attention.
+The Daily News NFTs create a chronological record of history, allowing future generations to explore and understand the key moments that defined our time.

+By leveraging the power of blockchain technology, the Daily News NFT project ensures that these historical snapshots are permanently recorded and resistant to censorship or alteration.
+The decentralized nature of NFTs guarantees that the news events captured within them will endure, even if the original sources or articles become unavailable.
+In essence, the "News of the Day" becomes a "blockchain of news," creating an immutable and transparent record of history.

+Through the Daily News NFT project, we aim to create a decentralized and immutable archive of history, one news event at a time.
+By collecting and preserving these NFTs, we are not only creating a valuable digital asset but also contributing to the conservation of our shared human experience.

+### Why Own a Daily News NFT?

+Owning a Daily News NFT is more than just possessing a unique digital asset; it's a chance to be part of history in the making.
+Here are some compelling reasons why you should consider adding a Daily News NFT to your collection:

+1. **Own a Piece of History:** Each Daily News NFT represents a significant moment in time, capturing the most important news event of the day.
+By owning these NFTs, you become a custodian of history, preserving and celebrating the key milestones that shape our world.

+2. **Unique and Valuable Collectibles:** Daily News NFTs are one-of-a-kind digital collectibles that cannot be replicated or duplicated.
+As the project gains traction and the collection grows, the rarity and value of these NFTs are likely to increase, making them a potential investment opportunity.

+3. **Show Your Support for Decentralized Journalism:** By owning a Daily News NFT, you are supporting the vision of decentralized and transparent journalism.
+You are contributing to a project that aims to create an immutable and censorship-resistant record of news history, ensuring that the truth remains accessible to future generations.

+4. **Engage with a Community of News Enthusiasts:** Owning a Daily News NFT grants you access to a vibrant community of news enthusiasts, journalists, and collectors who share your passion for staying informed and preserving history.
+Engage in discussions, share insights, and be part of a movement that values the importance of accurate and unbiased news reporting.

+5. **Leave a Legacy:** By collecting Daily News NFTs, you are creating a personal legacy that can be passed down to future generations.
+Your collection will serve as a testament to the news events that mattered to you and the world during your lifetime, providing a unique and valuable inheritance for your descendants.

+## Decentralized Voting

+One of the key features of the Daily News NFT project is the implementation of a decentralized voting system among well-established and onboarded journalists.
+This voting mechanism allows journalists to collectively select the most significant news event of the day, which will be minted as an NFT.

+The decentralized voting process ensures transparency and fairness in the selection of the "News of the Day."
+By leveraging blockchain technology, we can create a tamper-proof and auditable voting system where each journalist's vote is recorded on the blockchain.
+This eliminates the need for a central authority and provides a high level of trust and credibility in the selection process.

+The benefits of decentralized voting in the Daily News NFT project include:

+1. Transparency: All votes cast by journalists are recorded on the blockchain, making the voting process completely transparent and verifiable.
+Anyone can audit the votes and ensure the integrity of the selection process.

+2. Immutability: Once a vote is recorded on the blockchain, it cannot be altered or deleted.
+This ensures that the voting results are permanent and resistant to tampering.

+3. Fairness: Each onboarded journalist has an equal opportunity to participate in the voting process.
+No single entity can manipulate or control the outcome of the vote.

+4. Decentralization: The decentralized nature of the voting system eliminates the need for a central authority to manage or oversee the voting process.
+This reduces the risk of corruption, censorship, or bias in the selection of the "News of the Day."

+By implementing decentralized voting, the Daily News NFT project aims to create a trusted and transparent system for selecting and preserving significant news events as NFTs.

+### Approaches to Decentralized Voting

+To implement decentralized voting for selecting the "News of the Day," we are considering the following technical approaches:

+1. Smart Contract-based Voting:
+   - Develop a separate smart contract specifically for voting functionality.
+   - Onboarded journalists will be assigned unique identities or tokens that grant them voting rights.
+   - Journalists can cast their votes by interacting with the voting smart contract, specifying their preferred news event.
+   - The smart contract will tally the votes and determine the winning news event based on the majority or a predefined voting threshold.
+   - The winning news event will be communicated to the `DailyNewsNFT` contract for minting as an NFT.
+   - The voting process and results will be transparently recorded on the blockchain, ensuring immutability and auditability.

+2. Token-based Voting:
+   - Create a custom ERC20 token specifically for voting purposes.
+   - Distribute voting tokens to onboarded journalists based on their credentials and reputation.
+   - Journalists can cast their votes by transferring their voting tokens to designated voting addresses or contracts corresponding to their preferred news events.
+   - The news event with the highest number of voting tokens received will be considered the winner.
+   - The winning news event will be communicated to the `DailyNewsNFT` contract for minting as an NFT.
+   - The token transfers and voting results will be recorded on the blockchain, providing transparency and verifiability.

+These are just a couple of potential approaches to implement decentralized voting in the Daily News NFT project.
+The actual implementation will involve additional considerations such as user authentication, vote verification, and security measures to prevent voter fraud or manipulation.

+We will continue to research and evaluate the most suitable approach based on factors such as scalability, user experience, and the specific requirements of our project.
+The chosen approach will be designed to ensure a fair, transparent, and tamper-proof voting process for selecting the "News of the Day."

 ## Technical Details